 If a Guarantee Agency is unable to meet its guarantee obligations, holders of Guaranteed Loans could submit default claims for payment directly to the Secretary pursuant to Section 432(o) of the Higher Education Act.
-The Secretary's obligation to pay such claims is dependent on its determination that such Guarantee Agency is unable to meet its insurance obligations.
+The Secretary's obligation to pay such claims is dependent on its determination that such Guarantee Agency is unable to meet its guarantee obligations.
 There is no assurance that the Secretary would make such a determination or that it would pay claims in a timely manner.
 The Corporation may, however, receive claim payments on Guaranteed Loans directly from the Secretary under Section 432(o) if such a determination is made.
 See EXHIBIT I - "SUMMARY OF CERTAIN PROVISIONS OF THE FEDERAL FAMILY EDUCATION LOAN PROGRAM."

-Holders of the 2002 Bonds Bear the Risk of Prepayment and Extension Due to Actions Taken by Borrowers and Other Variables Beyond the Corporation's Control.
+Holders of the 2003 Bonds Bear the Risk of Prepayment and Extension Due to Actions Taken by Borrowers and Other Variables Beyond the Corporation's Control.

 The receipt of principal payments on Education Loans may be accelerated due to various factors, including, among others, the commencement of principal repayment by borrowers on dates earlier than those assumed based upon the current analysis of the Corporation's Education Loan portfolio; principal prepayments due to refinancing or consolidation of Education Loans; economic conditions which encourage borrowers to refinance or prepay their loans prior to maturity; and, changes in federal law which may affect the timing of the receipt of funds by the Corporation.
-Because the 2002 Bonds are secured by a pool of thousands of student loans, it is difficult to predict the amount and timing of payments that will be received by the Corporation and paid to holders of the 2002 Bonds in any period.
-Consequently, the repayment of the 2002 Bonds may be earlier than anticipated, although Principal Reduction Payments for the 2002 Bonds will not exceed the amounts, or be paid at a rate faster than, set forth on the Targeted Amortization Schedule for each series of the 2002 Bonds.
+Because the 2003 Bonds are secured by a pool of thousands of student loans, it is difficult to predict the amount and timing of payments that will be received by the Corporation and paid to holders of the 2003 Bonds in any period.
+Consequently, the repayment of the 2003 Bonds may be earlier than anticipated.

 At the same time, the assumed receipt of principal and interest payments on Education Loans may be delayed or reduced due to numerous factors, including, among others, borrowers entering deferment periods due to a return to school or other eligible purposes; forbearance being granted to borrowers; the commencement of principal repayment by borrowers at dates later than those assumed based upon the current analysis of the Education Loan portfolio; and, changes in federal law which may affect the timing of the receipt of funds by the Corporation.

-Consequently, the period of time that the 2002 Bonds are outstanding and accruing interest may be longer than anticipated.
+Consequently, the period of time that the 2003 Bonds are outstanding and accruing interest may be longer than anticipated.